KosinskiLab/AlphaPulldown/README.md

 </details>

 > [!NOTE]
 > Uniclust30 is the version of the database generated before 2019, UniRef30 is the one generated after 2019.
 Please note that AlphaPulldown is using UniRef30_2023_02 by default.
 This version can be downloaded by [this script](https://github.com/KosinskiLab/alphafold/blob/main/scripts/download_uniref30.sh).
-Alternatively, please overwrite the default path to the uniref30 database using --uniref30_database_path flag of create_individual_features.py.
+Alternatively, please overwrite the default path to the uniref30 database using the --uniref30_database_path flag of create_individual_features.py.

 > [!NOTE]
 > Since the local installation of all genetic databases is space-consuming, you can alternatively use the [remotely-run MMseqs2 and ColabFold databases](https://github.com/sokrypton/ColabFold).
 Follow the corresponding [instructions](#13-run-using-mmseqs2-and-colabfold-databases-faster).
 However, for AlphaPulldown to function, you must download the parameters stored in the `params/` directory of the AlphaFold database.